jessarcher/jessarcher.com/content/collections/pages/home.md

 author: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 updated_by: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 updated_at: 1669891908
-description: "Hi there!
-I'm Jess Archer from Brisbane, Australia, and I like to make things."
+description: "Hi there👋!
+This is Victor Ukam and I love to solve technical problems with codes."
 ---
 # Full-stack developer and aspiring entrepreneur.

-Hi there!
-I'm Jess Archer from Brisbane, Australia, and I like to make things.
-I'm currently building [Airlume](https://airlume.cloud) and [RocketLog](https://rocketlog.app/), and I work on the [Laravel](https://laravel.com) core team.
+Hi there👋!
+This is Victor Ukam from Oron, Nigeria, and I love to solve technical problems with codes.
+I'm currently building <a href="https://docuhelp.ai" target="_blank">Docuhelp</a> and <a href="https://requstory.com" target="_blank">Requstory</a>, and I work with the <a href="https://abdn.ac.uk" target="_blank">University of Aberdeen's</a> core web applications development team.